DigitalVS/GAD/README.md

 Co-executing two programs on a platform without memory protection certainly imposes some rules of good behavior for both of these programs.
 But there are some not so obvious limitations which will be listed here as well.

 GAD's breakpoint is implemented as simple three bytes `CALL` instruction into a breakpoint handling routine.
 When inserted into the target code, this CALL instruction may overlap from one (three byte long) to three (one byte long) other instructions.
-Depending on a order of execution, in same rare occasions, when execution misses the breakpoint but jumps to second or third byte overlapped by `CALL` instruction, this may lead to unpredictable behavior (if there would exist one user defined `RST` vector, this could be avoided, but there is no such possibility on Galaksija).
+Depending on an order of execution, in same rare occasions, when execution misses the breakpoint but jumps to second or third byte overlapped by `CALL` instruction, this may lead to unpredictable behavior (if there would exist one user defined `RST` vector, this could be avoided, but there is no such possibility on Galaksija).

 # License